bioinfo-pf-curie/mpiBWA/README.md

 -------

 If you intend to run the mpiSort after the alignment you have to tell the striping of the results.
-This is done according to the striping you set in the mpiSort program with lfs setstripe command.
+This is done according to the striping you set in the mpiSort program with lfs setstripe command (lfs setstripe -c -1 -s 2gb .).

 Authors
 -------